MyNameIsCalvinDavis/Routing/README.md

  - Host
  - Router

-At this point, the two supported protocols are ARP and DHCP.
+At this point, supported protocols include:
+ - ARP
+ - DHCP
+ - ICMP

 In our simulation, we are able to connect a topology together in an intuitive way.
 Here we form a basic 4 device LAN: